pydanny/presentations/confessions-joe-dev/README.md

 ---

-# I'm stupid
+### I'm stupid

 ## Too stupid not to ask stupid questions

 ---

-# I'm stupid

-## Too stupid not to ask stupid questions

 # There are no stupid questions

+---

+# The only bad question is the one you do not ask

 ---